ardata-fr/workspace/README.md

 # workspace

+`workspace` gives you the tools to create, store, read and manage structured collections of datasets and other objects using a ‘workspace’, then bundle it into a compressed archive (zip).

-`workspace` is an R package designed to simplify the creation and management of workspaces.
-Its main goal is to provide a standardized solution for organizing and sharing data in applications that require workspace management.
+The package’s main goal is to provide a standardized solution for organizing and sharing data in applications that require workspace management.
+Using open and interoperable formats makes it possible to exchange bundled data from ‘R’ to other languages such as ‘Python’ or ‘Julia’.

+Multiple formats are supported ‘Parquet’, ‘JSON’, ‘yaml’, geospatial and raster data are supported.

 This package is aimed at developers and analysts seeking to standardize data management in multi-environment or cross-application contexts.
 With